 - Switzerland, Norway, Denmark and Finland.

 Unfortunately, we probably also need to include the United States.
-Most do not know that before World War II, the US allied themselves with Hitler in the extermination of the Jews.
+Most do not know that before World War II, lots of Americans allied themselves with Hitler in the extermination of the Jews.
 It was IBM that knowingly helped Hitler to track and exterminate the Jews.
 It was Franklin Roosevelt that closed the doors to the Jewish people that were trying to flee Hitler's Germany.
 Ford supplied Hitler with trucks and engines.
 Americans provided almost everything Hitler needed to fight World War II and murder the Jews.

 If you need more information on what America did to the Jews and the rest of the world, watch this: